Your Guide to HVAC Filters

 Where Do You Find Custom Filters?

-If none of the above sizes match perfectly, you’ll want to order a custom-made filter to fit your furnace.
+If none of the above sizes match perfectly, you’ll want to order a custom-made filter to fit your system.

 There are plenty of companies that sell air filters of different sizes and materials, both offline and online.
 There are even companies out there that can design, engineer, and manufacture custom air filters according to your specifications.

-However, you should know that custom sized filters tend to cost more and may take 5-10 days to manufacturer.
+However, you should know that custom filters tend to cost more and may take 5-10 days to manufacture.

-Call us first before you commit to any investment in a custom air filter.
+Before you commit to investing in a custom air filter, give Sig Cox a call at (706) 722-5304.
 We can give you the exact measurements you’ll need and recommend the right brand.

-Sig Cox Augusta Air Conditioning is here to serve you for all your heating and air quality needs.
+Sig Cox Heating & Air Conditioning is here to serve you for all your heating, cooling, and air quality needs.
 From simple fixes to new installations, we cover it all!
 We’re open 24/7 to handle any residential or commercial job.